 So what does that mean?

-First off if your vision of wedding photography is to give me a list of 120 canned shots you got off “The Knot” and this is really what you want, I’m not the photographer for you.
+First off if your vision of wedding photography is to give me a list of 120 canned shots you got off “The Knot” and this is really what you want, or you’ve set aside 4 hours for posed family photos, and again this was your idea and not your grandmothers, I’m not the photographer for you.
+Seriously.
 Nope, I will assist you in finding a better suited photographer for certain, but it won’t be me.

 A few years back I had the pleasure of hearing one of my favorite wedding photographers speak, Mr. Joe Buissink.
 Always inspired by his work I listened to each and every word as if he where preaching the gospel.
 I thing he said that Ive always remembered and try to run my own business by is, I shoot for me.